-I’ve written some articles for KidLitCraft and WorldKidLit.
+I write for KidLitCraft and WorldKidLit.

 I’ve also written some articles for ParentMap about raising kids with an appreciation for the world.

-Through SCBWI San Francisco/South, I host two two book clubs focused on craft.
+Through SCBWI San Francisco/South, I host two book clubs focused on craft.
 One for middle grade writers and one for picture book writers.

 I love languages.
 I translate from Japanese to English, primarily picture books and middle grade.
 I also edit translations from other languages.